jelmer/xandikos/README.rst

 feature requests, please file issues `on GitHub
 <https://github.com/jelmer/xandikos/issues/new>`_.
 If you're interested in
 contributing code or documentation, please read `CONTRIBUTING
-<CONTRIBUTING.rst>`_.
+<CONTRIBUTING.md>`_.
 Issues that are good for new contributors are tagged
 `new-contributor <https://github.com/jelmer/xandikos/labels/new-contributor>`_
 on GitHub.